-Offered jointly by the I.T.C. and the Atlanta University School of Social Work.
+This program is offered jointly by the I.T.C. and the Atlanta University School of Social Work.
 The M.Div. degree will be awarded by the I.T.C.; the M.S.W. by the AUSSW.
 The student can enroll in either institution first and then apply for participation in the double-degree program with the other institution.